13+1 principles for the security of your network

-You’ll find practical demos how GREYCORTEX MENDEL helps increase cyber security here.
+You’ll find case studies on how GREYCORTEX Mendel helps increase cyber security here.

 And finally, the last rule: Even following all the above-mentioned rules may not ensure 100 % protection against an attack of your infrastructure as present cybercriminals are no “greasy teenagers” who want to prove themselves anymore, but professional groups with huge budgets and possibilities.